-Night sailing no longer holds any fear as the seven days we had on the water gave us pretty much every variable you could imagine, i've concluded (on the east coast at least) you way is pretty much lit all the way along on account of all the wind farms we passed not to mention the general level of activity out there.
+Night sailing no longer holds any fear as the seven days we had on the water gave us pretty much every variable you could imagine, i've concluded (on the East coast at least) your way is pretty much lit all the way along on account of all the wind farms we passed not to mention the general level of activity out there.

 Lobster pots are what gnats are to a camping holiday, we affectionately nick-named them 'minefields' such was the density of distribution - it seemed every tack i put in there were another half dozen on the bow.